jeffpar/argument-aloud/ussc/audit/index.md

 ## U.S. Supreme Court Arguments: Auditing and Oddities

-Below are the results of an audit that correlated three sources of U.S. Supreme Court for terms 1955 through 1962:
+Below are the results of an audit that correlated three sources of U.S. Supreme Court for 10 terms, 1955 through 1964:

   - U.S. Supreme Court [Journals](https://www.supremecourt.gov/orders/journal.aspx)
   - U.S. Supreme Court Records at the [National Archives](https://www.archives.gov/research/guide-fed-records/groups/267.html)
   - U.S. Supreme Court Audio Recordings at [The Oyez Project](https://www.oyez.org)

-The goal of the initial audit of 8 terms was to identify issues and work out kinks in the auditing process, and ultimately generate comprehensive lists of relevant data, including:
+The goal of this initial audit was to identify issues and work out kinks in the auditing process, and ultimately generate comprehensive lists of relevant data, including:

   - Audio present in the NARA collection but missing from the Oyez collection (and vice versa)
   - Other (non-argument) U.S. Supreme Court audio present in the NARA collection